sambrosio/Mini-Training_Open-Project/scenario3.md

-Heidi reads the Open Science Trainer Handbook and finds some typos.
-She goes to the GitHub repository where the handbook is hosted and creates a pull request with fixes of these typos.
-A pull request is a suggestion for an update of files.
-The people who organise the handbook can then decide if they want to accept the typo fixes Heidi suggests.
+Susana wants to create a repository to share the mini training she is doing for the open science trainer bootcamp.
+A repository is a collection of files.
+The history of the files is allways kept when the files are updated.
+Susana, Heidi and Stefan can collaborate and create new content using this repository.